Mandubii

 The Mandubii (Gaulish: *Mandubioi) were a small Gallic tribe dwelling in and around their chief town Alesia, in modern Côte-d'Or, during the Iron Age and the Roman period.

 Name

 An oppidum Mandubiorum is mentioned by Caesar (mid-1st c.
 BC), and the tribe is designated as Mandoubíōn (Μανδουβίων) by Strabo (early 1st c.
 AD).

 The ethnonym Mandubii is a latinized form of Gaulish *Mandubioi (sing. *Mandubios).
-It is generally seen as stemming from the root mandu- ('pony').
+It is generally seen as deriving from the stem mandu- ('pony').
 Alternatively, Pierre-Yves Lambert has proposed to compare the name with the Welsh mathru ('trample upon').
-The second element may be related to the second element of the vulgar Latin vidubium 'billhook' (a loan from Gaulish) and mean 'beaters' or 'strikers'.